 Assess impact before academic citations accrue

-ALMs are quantifiable measures that document the many ways in which both scientists and the general public engage with published research.
+Article-level metrics, often referred to as “altmetrics”, are quantifiable measures at the article level that document the many ways in which both scientists and the general public engage with published research.
 Traditional metrics, which consider only citation count and journal name to assess impact, capture a narrow view of a work’s value and do so only after the accumulation of citations in academic literature.
+We partner with Altmetric to provide our metrics.

 Incorporate both academic and social metrics